 When you apply to Brighton we want to hear about who you are.
 Grades are never the whole picture; we're interested in things like creativity, resourcefulness, persistence and the capacity to think big and find new ways of doing things.
 And we recognise that not everyone has the same background.
 That's why we treat everyone who applies as an individual.
 We recognise many qualifications and we care about all of your achievements and the experiences you've had that set you apart.

 Entry requirements are in the range of A-level BBB–BCC (120–104 UCAS Tariff points), or BTEC Extended Diploma DDM–DMM.
 You will be considered if your predicted grades fall within this range, but any offer will be made based on assessment of portfolio and interview.

 30 points, with three subjects at Higher level.

 Access to HE Diploma

-pass with 60 credits overall.
-Art and design diploma preferred.
-At least 45 credits at level 3, with 30 credits at merit or above.
+Pass with 60 credits overall.
+At least 45 credits at level 3, with 24 credits at merit or above.

 We have a history of accepting outstanding students with strong portfolios and consider all applications on an individual basis.
 We encourage you to apply even if your predicted grades might fall below the entry requirements.

-- to demonstrate a good knowledge of musicianship, affinity for experimentation, awareness of related art forms, and an experience of working with sound/music related technologies.
+- an online portfolio consisting of a showreel of your own compositions or sound works.
+This should have a duration of five minutes maximum and contain a selection of works demonstrating a good knowledge of musicianship, affinity for experimentation, awareness of related art forms, and an experience of working with sound/music-related technologies.